-Sidhu Moose Wala: The edgy India rapper who died in gun violence
+Sidhu Moose Wala: The murdered Indian rapper who 'made sense of chaos'

 Art transcends all boundaries and today Pakistanis share the grief of our Indian brothers and sisters over the death of #sidhumoosewala. #Pakistan #India pic.twitter.com/A7L8BktdDf

 In 2021, he decided to enter politics.
-He contested elections as a candidate for India's principal opposition, the Congress party in the 2022 Punjab assembly elections.
-And although he lost, his popularity as a "people's leader" continued to grow.
+He contested elections as a candidate for India's principal opposition, the Congress party, in the 2022 Punjab assembly elections.
+Although he lost, his popularity as a "people's leader" continued to grow.
 He was especially invested in the betterment of his village.
 "That is why I chose to be known not by my name but by that of my village," he would tell people during his political rallies.